 Civil law suits and divorce do not have to be unnecessarily time consuming and expensive.
 Mediation is a better way to resolve your Northern Colorado business dispute or divorce, saving precious time and money.
 We can and will mediate your entire law suit or divorce in a few hours, not months and years you would typically spend fighting your dispute in court.
 We also mediate very specialized and specific legal issues like breach of contract, eviction, employment rights, child custody mediation, spousal support mediation, child support mediation, and much more.
 Click Colorado Practice Areas to view a comprehensive list of mediation services and arbitration services.
 Call Skip Court Mediation today 970-888-1375 to find out why mediation is the smart way to resolve disputes.

-Divorce and Business Dispute Specialist
+Complex Divorce and Business Dispute Specialist

 Currently all mediations and arbitrations conducted online

 Convenient and flexible scheduling after hours and weekends when necessary

 Mediation and Arbitration specialists resolving local and national cases

 What is Mediation